 Crying: With all this new growing and learning, your baby may be somewhat uncomfortable and tired during this week and begin to cry more.
 There’s also the chance of colic starting later than usual and your baby is crying for no reason whatsoever.
 You may want to try using a sling in the day to keep your baby close, as this can reduce the crying, although try not to let them nod off too much in the sling as this could result in some sleepless nights for you.
 Try out a few different techniques and have a look at our 21 best tips to ease a crying baby.

 Early teething: It seems impossible, right?
 Wrong!
 It is rare, but some babies start teething as early as seven weeks which may explain the seemingly reasonless crying.
-You may want to apply a teething gel to their gums to help the pain, but take a trip to the doctors first to check out that it’s definitely early teething - they can recommend some safe gels for a seven-week-old.
+You may want to apply a teething gel to their gums to help the pain, but take a trip to the doctor first to check out that it’s definitely early teething - they can recommend some safe gels for a seven-week-old.

 Postnatal Depression: Within the first year of your baby’s life, you’re at greater risk of postnatal depression.
 You may feel overwhelmed by guilt and feelings of failure, or that everything could go wrong and it’s all your fault.
-If these feelings are starting to worry you, take a trip to the doctors and ask for some help.
+If these feelings are starting to worry you, take a trip to the doctor and ask for some help.
 With one in ten women experiencing postnatal depression, it’s important to seek advice.